Someecards Logo

 However, they got divorced around half a year later and I still have no clue why.
 But after a year break, 6 months ago they got back together and a while ago they decided that they want to marry again.
 And again in a church with a big wedding like the first time.

-I have nothing against that but today she send me and my family another wishlist for this wedding and my family, who all gifted her stuff worth around $500-600 last time, don’t have a problem with that.
+I have nothing against that but today she sent me and my family another wishlist for this wedding and my family, who all gifted her stuff worth around $500-600 last time, don’t have a problem with that.
 But since my gift was more than 10x expensive than that I informed her that she’s not getting another one unless it’s a gift card about $100.

 She completely freaked out and said that’s her wedding and how I could be so selfish.
 My family is on her side so I don’t know if I am the AH or not?